Income from economic activities obtained through permanent establishment

-PEs may apply the same deductions and allowances to their gross tax liability as corporate income taxpayers, giving rise to the net tax liability, which, for tax periods beginning on or after 1 January 2022, may in no case be negative.
+The EPs may apply to their full quota, the same deductions and bonuses as the Corporation Tax taxpayers, giving rise to the liquid quota of the tax, which, for the tax periods that begin From January 1, 2022, in no case can it be negative.

 Tax period and accrued amount

 The tax period coincides with the financial year you declare, and cannot exceed twelve months.
 The tax accrues on the last day of the tax period.